 6. How can I improve as a resource for you?

-This question is the bedrock of servant leadership.
+This question is the bedrock of collaborative leadership.
 It requires more trust (and self-confidence) than the other questions mentioned above, as employees will be reluctant to answer honestly at the risk of upsetting their boss and triggering some form of subtle (or obvious) retaliation.